grantwinney/blog/content/posts/writing-a-random-selection-algorithm-that-factors-in-the-age-of-an-item/index.md

 ---
 categories:
-- Algorithms
   - Coding
-date: "2018-06-07T03:44:14Z"
+date: 2018-06-07T03:44:14Z
 description: ""
 draft: false
 cover:
   image: multi-sided-dice.jpg
 slug: writing-a-random-selection-algorithm-that-factors-in-the-age-of-an-item
 summary: Have you ever had a collection of items and needed to select a random one from the lot?
 What if you have a class with some property (i.e. 'age' or 'weight') that you want to take into account when doing the random selection?
 Let's see how we might approach that...
 tags:
   - algorithms
-- coding
 title: A random selection algorithm that factors in age (weighted selection)
 ---
 ## Random Selection